Forensicom/Bootcamp/README.md

 The founders of League are not new to success.
 Each of them has an impressive track record of helping to build out companies with greater than $100M dollar exits.
 In 2009, while still an employee of Indigo, Micheal Serbinis founded Kobo, the Canadian e-reader company.
 The e-reader was brought to market as a disruptor to the retail book sales industry, of the front end of a consumer shift to reading electronic books.
 In 2014, with only $31.6M invested, Kobo was sold to Rakuten for $315M (https://www.theglobeandmail.com/report-on-business/rob-magazine/top-1000/inside-the-kobo-deal-that-netted-indigo-165-million/article4256906/?ref=https://www.theglobeandmail.com&page=all).
 Michael Serbinis, Dan Galperin and Dan Leibu used the success of the Kobo sale to acquire the funding necessary to launch League, Inc.

-The League Board of Directors includes:
+The League Board of Directors includes members with extensive experience in the Healthcare sector:
 * Mike Butler, former President of Providence Health
 * Michael Palmer, former Chief Innovation and Digital Officer, Aetna
 * Carey Grace, former CEO of Aon Human Capital Solutions